ministryofjustice/data-engineering-support-rota/README.md

 To work with this repo, first setup Python (this repo has been tested with 3.8) and git-crypt (the use of a virtual envionment of some sort is also recommended).
 You'll need to add your GPG key to the repo to decrypt it, details about how to do so can be found [here](.git-crypt/README.md).

 WARNING :warning: Don't use this script with a calendar that is used for anything other than the support rota.
-The script will delete any events from the specified start date, before creating new ones (this is so you don't have to worry about creating duplicate events). :warning: WARNING
+The script will delete any events from the specified start date onwards, before creating new ones (this is so you don't have to worry about creating duplicate events). :warning: WARNING

 - You'll need to update `settings.py` where there are three dictionaries containing: